seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-Now I have to collapse everything back into a single node that exclusively has access to the camera and does everything.
+Now I have to squash everything back into a single node that exclusively has access to the camera and does everything.

 ---